Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Step 1: Check Google Search Engine Results

-Since this hack is only visible by search engines identifying infected pages in your WordPress website is not an easy task.
-One way to spot the hack is to run a search query in Google for your domain for example “yourdomain.com” or “site:yourdomain.com” and see if the results display any Japanese words in your site title and description.
+Since this hack is only visible to search engines, identifying infected pages in your WordPress website is not easy.
+One way to spot the hack is to run a search query in Google for your domain, for example, “yourdomain.com” or “site:yourdomain.com”, and see if the results display any Japanese words in your site title and description.

 Step 2: Check your Google Search Engine Console for malware penalties